jub3i/csv2sql-lite/README.md

 Testing
 -------

-Run `npm test` from the base directory to run tests.
+Run `npm install && npm test` from the base directory to run tests.

 License
 -------